 When it comes to mission, contextualization is widely misunderstood.
 For some, contextualization is a bad word.
 For them, it implies a watering-down of the hard teachings of Jesus and the “missionalization” of whatever pet project one might want to focus on.

-Contextualization is the tension in which a missionary finds himself: holding tightly to the universal, unchanging gospel of Jesus while maintaining a deep understanding of cultural realities (such as language, identity, and culture) with the other.
-This, as you might imagine, can be a tricky thing.
-Many Christians are so focused on right doctrine that they fail to adequately translate that truth so that it may be understood to the hearer.
+Contextualization is the tension in which a missionary finds himself: holding tightly to the universal, unchanging gospel of Jesus with one hand while maintaining a deep understanding of cultural realities (such as language, identity, and culture) with the other.
+This, as you might imagine, can be a tricky thing to do.
+Many Christians are so focused on right doctrine that they fail to adequately translate that truth so that it may be understood by the hearer.
 On the other hand, some Christians seem to prioritize culture above the gospel, changing the message in the name of cultural appropriateness and losing Christ in the process.

 All of God’s people should read the Bible every day.
 Unfortunately, many Christians don’t read their Bibles.
-Of course, this means that when questions arise, most of us don’t have the foundation of truth which helps us stand against the lies of the enemy.
-The only way to know the mind of Christ is to devote ourselves to the reading of His Word.
-For me, this means reading beyond sermon preparation, and family Bible study.
-I’ve got to meditate on the Scripture and hide His Word in my heart so that I won’t sin against Him.
+Of course, this means that when questions arise, most of us don’t have the foundation of truth that helps us stand against the lies of the enemy.
+The only way to know the mind of Christ is to devote ourselves to the reading of his Word.
+For me, this means reading beyond sermon preparation and family Bible study.
+I’ve got to meditate on the Scripture and hide his Word in my heart so that I won’t sin against him.

 To help me accomplish this, I’ve come to love the YouVersion Bible App.
 This tool gives me access to multiple translations of scripture, Bible study tools, and reference tools.
 It also provides me with a reasonable plan so I know what to read each day.
 My favorite tool that YouVersion offers is the ability to easily create a sharable .jpg of a select passage laid out over an interesting background.
 My family prints these and uses them to help us memorize Bible verses.

 In order to do this well, I try to be careful to look for certain wells of cultural information and insight.
 I regularly listen to NPR for current events and a variety of cultural interest pieces.
-I keep up with cable news and whatever popular television that influences the people around me.
-I’m active on Twitter (and lurk on Facebook) in order to see what’s being talked about.
+I keep up with cable news and whatever popular television programs influence the people around me.
+I’m active on Twitter (and lurk on Facebook) to see what’s being talked about.
 I listen to whatever music is trending in order to be part of the social conversation that occurs around it.
-I spend as much time as I can listening to people who do not know Christ in order to understand the questions they’re answering.
+I spend as much time as I can listening to people who do not know Christ in order to understand the questions they’re asking.
 I believe this puts me in a very good position to show them how Jesus is the answer to those questions.

-Contextualization isn’t a tight rope to walk; there isn’t a slippery slope on either side.
-Instead, it’s the practice of remaining intentionally involved in active study of both the Scriptures and of culture.
+Contextualization isn’t a tight rope to walk, and there isn’t a slippery slope on either side.
+Instead, it’s the practice of remaining intentionally involved in active study of both the Scriptures and culture.
 Fortunately, there is grace all along the way.
 We serve a God who is not bound by our limitations of understanding.
-He goes with us and empowers us to be His witnesses wherever we’ve been sent.
+He goes with us and empowers us to be his witnesses wherever we’ve been sent.